The Future Center Smart Systems will be launched, 23-4-2014 in the Hague.

 The most important question you have to ask yourself is if your company is part of the “old world” that will finally be destructed by creativity or is already part of the new wave.

 The big problem is change management, how to move from the current state to a for most companies and institutions unknown future.
-Companies and people have to transform their collaboration patterns, their software and data and their expertise.
+Companies, Institutions and People have to transform their collaboration patterns, their software, their data and their expertise.

 The change process is accelerating.
-A lot of companies are stuck in their installed base of software and their organization structure that is not created to respond fast to the challenges that come from the outside word.
+Almost all companies and institutions (and governments) are stuck in their installed base of software and their hierarchical organization structure that is not created to respond fast to the challenges that come from the outside word.